Saturday, April 22, 2023

 We spent the final hours of daylight on our first day enjoying a late lunch on the waterfront, before making our way to the Tasmanian Museum & Art Gallery to see its Tasmanian Tiger exhibit.
 Dinner that night was at the hotel’s Frogmore Creek restaurant.

 We discovered that the hotel's restaurant was operated by a local winery.
-After enjoying a few of their finest bottles we decided to pay them a visit the following morning and load up on extra bottles for the week ahead.
+After enjoying a few of their finest bottles, we decided to pay them a visit the following morning and load up on extra bottles for the week ahead.
 There's nothing quite like a quick wine tasting after breakfast?
+I suspect Frogmore Creek's Dry Riesling will become a pantry staple in our household.

 Matt and Shelley loved the experience.
-Both said it was a highlight of their entire vacation.
-For Garry and I, this was a repeat visit.
-However, it was still wonderful to relive memories of our first visit a decade ago.
-We also squeezed in a quick visit to the Tasman Arch, the Dog Line, and the Tessellated Pavement rock platform.
+Both said Port Arthur was a highlight of their entire vacation.
+Garry and I also made good use of our insider knowledge while on the Tasman Peninsula, squeezing in a few classic tourist highlights along the way.
+This included a quick visit to the Tasman Arch and neighbouring Devils Kitchen, the Dog Line, and the Tessellated Pavement rock platform.
 Dinner that night was a superb affair of boat-fresh seafood at Blue Eye Seafood overlooking Hobart harbour.

 No comments: